Salmonmon/firefox-font-allowlist/README.md

 Go to about:config, find "browser.display.use_document_fonts.icon_font_allowlist" and copy the contents of "fontlist" to replace it's value.

 I'm happy to add any fonts you find that I have missed if you send me the website in question

+a quick note on mathjax: font overide may not play well with mathjax scaling such as on pmc.ncbi.nlm.nih.gov articles, I fixed this by overiding the font scaling manually with stylus for the mjx-math css object